EpicEricEE/typst-plugins/src/number.typ

 // - product: The symbol to use for the exponent product.
 // - decimal-sep: The decimal separator.
 // - group-sep: The seperator between digit groups.
-// - force-parentheses: Whether uncertainties force parentheses around the number.
+// - follows-unit: Whether this number is followed by a unit.
 #let format-number(
   string,
   product: "dot",
   decimal-sep: ".",
   group-sep: "thin",
-  force-parentheses: false
+  follows-unit: false
 ) = {
   let number = parse-number(string)
   let format-float = format-float.with(